 As our population ages, we need to think about how we can bring health and support services closer to home for our people and communities, no matter who they are or where they live.
 This is a key goal in Whānau Ora, Hāpori Ora Healthy Families Healthy Communities 2019-2029(external link).
 Helping our various services and teams to work together more easily and closely is one solution.
 This is a priority in Te Pae Tata, the Interim New Zealand Health Plan 2022(external link).

 For all of these reasons, upgrading our buildings and facilities across Te Matau a Māui is our priority.

 The Government has confirmed Te Matau a Māui has a place on its Regional Hospital Redevelopment Programme.

-We have started the planning work to develop the first business case for the redevelopment of the Hawke’s Bay Fallen Soldiers’ Memorial Hospital (Hawke’s Bay Hospital) and facilities.
+We have started the planning work, which once completed, will be used to inform the first business case for the redevelopment of the Hawke’s Bay Fallen Soldiers’ Memorial Hospital (Hawke’s Bay Hospital) and facilities.

 As part of this planning, work is underway on an updated Clinical Services Plan (CSP) for Te Matau a Māui, taking into account input received from you during earlier engagement.
 This CSP describes the future for health services, with a 10 to 15-year outlook including

-Ensuring the community voice is heard is an important element of this mahi, and you will have a chance to have your say during the Detailed Business Case phase (see diagram below).
+Ensuring the community voice is heard is an important element of this mahi, and you will have a chance to have your say during the Detailed Business Case phase (click the image below to enlarge).
 How we will ask for and collect your feedback will be widely advertised at the time.